kasraSMD/Electronic-City/README.md

 # Electronic-City
-### This project has been developed in three phases using Java
+This Project has been developed in three phases using Java
 ## Hope you enjoy it!